Skip to main content

 4 Term Simplified Dynamic Model: CO2 atm (Gton) vs time

 Alter the sliders on the model to change the rates of removal of CO2 atm through land uptake and ocean uptake.
-Also, change the rate of input of CO2 atm through land use changes and burning fossil fuels.
+Also, change the rate of CO2 input from land use changes and burning fossil fuels.
 Try to "flatten" the curve earlier and to decrease CO2 atm faster.

 You can also download the spreadsheet and plot the individual contributions to CO2 atm.